numba/numba/docs/source/reference/deprecation.rst

   formats are largely avoided.
 * Numba's ``typed.Dict`` will be able to use these containers as values.

+As of Numba 0.47.0 a feature switch, `disable_reflected_list` has been introduced that allows library authors and users to opt-in to the ``typed.List`` for all use-cases.
+As of 0.47.0, is the recommended way to replace any use of the reflected ``list``.
+For more information, please see: feature-disable-reflected-list_.

 Deprecation of :term:`object mode` `fall-back` behaviour when using ``@jit``
 ============================================================================